renzosu/Photopia/README.md

 - As a user, I want to be able to load my album from file.
 - As a user, I want to be given the option to save my album to file when I quit.
 - As a user, I want to be given the option to load my album from file when I start.

+## Phase 4: Task 2

+I have chosen to implement the following:

+- Test and design a class in the model package that is robust.
+- Photo is the class with the method that throws a checked exception.
+- PhotoTest has a test case each for expected and not expected conditions.

+## Phase 4: Task 3

+If I had more time, I would refactor the project by:

+- Removing the uni-directional relationship from UIApp to Photo to decreasing coupling, as this was possible in the MainFrame class.